Last updated: July 5, 2026

 - Internal friction from marketing and sales misalignment

-At 3 Media Web, we help biotech marketing leaders navigate digital transformation with confidence.
+At 3 Media Web, we help biotech marketing leaders navigate digital transformation with confidence, drawing on 24+ years of B2B web experience.
+Our team brings:

 - Deep B2B and biotech experience